-After lunch we hop in the car a drive a few hundred yards to the imposing Flint Barn.
+A few hundred yards from the winery are the Flint Barns.
 The brick and flint structure was built on the site of the original farmhouse to house the pickers and pruners during the autumn and winter.

 The lobby opens into a light-flooded dining room with separate lounge area.
 Exposed beams, brickwork and reclaimed oak flooring give a rustic but contemporary feel.
 There are long refectory tables, an open kitchen and views across the vineyard.

-Our Room – Frog Firle
+Our Room at the Flint Barns – Frog Firle

 There’s no furniture except the comfy bed with its crisp, white duvet but there’s hanging space, a shelf and a good shower.
 A large window behind the bed looks down on the huge barn doors to the garden and the rooms opposite so we keep the blind down.

 The tiny town of Alfriston is just a five minute drive away so we drop by for a wander.
 The cottage-lined lanes and cobbled streets are quintessentially English.
 There are independent shops, tea rooms, and the tiniest of market squares.
 The River Cuckmere passes nearby and it’s easy to park.